videmsky/markdown-cv/index.md

 ## About

 I am a technologist, surfer of waves, and a proud father of three.
 I love building things that matter, working with healthy teams, and surprising & delighting the world with the result.

-Observing, learning, and growing!
-Polymath.
+As a customer facing engineer, I possess a natural ease and comfort working with prospects & customers who are technical experts in their respective domains.
+I am extremely capable presenting the work to procurement executives and speaking on behalf of the company at conferences and workshops.
+I also possess an uncanny patience with the many moods of customers. #salesengineer #solutionsengineer #solutionsarchitect

+## Hacker Skills
+An evolving and maturing knowledge of programming patterns, devops workflows, & data magery.
+Strong in Linux, K8s, Git, & geospatial e2e applications.
+Note: As a technical generalist, I am not an expert in any of these technologies.
+However, I have used everything listed here in a professional capacity, many on a day-to-day basis, and mostly in front of customers!
+* • General Programming: Ruby, Golang, Javascript, Python
+* • Orchestration: Kubernetes, Crossplane(noob)
+* • Configuration: Terraform, KOps, Helm, Kustomize, Kubeadm, Docker, Chef, Ansible, CloudFormation, eksctl
+* • Collaboration: Git, GitHub/GitLab/Gerrit, Jira, Pivotal Tracker
+* • Delivery: ArgoCD, Harness, GitLab CI, Jenkins, Opsworks
+* • Providers: AWS, GCP
+* • Env: Unix/Linux, Bash/Shell Scripting, VIM, VSCode
+* • Web APIs: RESTful patterns, GraphQL
+* • Observability: Prometheus, Grafana, OpenTelemetry(noob)
+* • Front-end: Typescript, HTML, CSS(SASS, LESS)
+* • Client Side Frameworks: Backbone, Angular, React, WASM(noob)
+* • Templating: Handlebars, EJS, ERB
+* • Backend: Rails/Sinatra/Ruby, Express/Node, Golang
+* • Databases: PostgreSQL, Redis, MongoDB, RethinkDB
+* • ORM: Sequel, Active Record
+* • Data Modeling: OpenRefine, dbt(noob)
+* • Data Streaming: Kafka, Materialize(noob)
+* • Mapping: Leaflet.js/Mapbox.js, Turf.js, Three.js, GDAL, PostGIS, D3.js